Color hair after perm

 Perm or color first

-Permanent wave and coloring simultaneously is allowed when you are in a rush and is only possible on 100% properly maintained dense (ish) hair.
+Permanent wave and coloring simultaneously are allowed when you are in a rush and are only possible on 100% properly maintained dense (ish) hair.

 With a perm, strong chemicals must be applied to the curls to achieve the desired effect, a process that can damage the hair if you are not careful and do not care for it properly.
 Just like the perm, dyeing your hair can cause some damage to your hair.
 Chemicals used for both perming and dyeing can cause both drying and sometimes even splitting of the strands.